 - Dry bags for camera gear and other stuff

-At least with One Ocean Expeditions, everything else you need in Antarctica is your responsibility.
-It’s what you wear under all this, along with a few other things, that you’ll need to buy yourself.
+With One Ocean Expeditions, everything else you need in Antarctica is your responsibility.
+So it’s what you wear under all this, along with a few other things, that you’ll need to buy yourself.

-We visited Antarctica during the middle two weeks of March – basically, the end of summer.
+We visited Antarctica during the middle two weeks of March – basically, the end of the Antarctica summer.

 Our trip was unexpectedly warm.
 Halef participated in the Antarctica Marathon while he was there and the temperature was actually a couple of degrees above freezing on King George Island.

 Runners who prepared by wearing layers shed them far more quickly than they thought they would – with a few even wearing shorts and t-shirts at the end.

 When you venture further South, the temperatures definitely get several degrees colder, but we never experienced super high winds, raging blizzards, or unbearable cold.
 There were times I’d wear the full kit out on the deck of the Akademik Ioffe.
 Other times, I just wore my fleece jacket and a pair of track pants.

 Clothing Rule #1: No Cotton